-Evidently, then, when it comes to EQMS, there is no such thing as out-of-the-box software if you need to configure it or customize it.
-Off-the-shelf, OOTB – whatever you call it – is a misnomer, especially when it comes to the complex nature of quality and compliance management systems.
+When it comes to EQMS, there is no such thing as out-of-the-box software if you need to configure it or customize it.
+Off-the-shelf, OOTB – whatever you wish to call it – is a misnomer, especially when it comes to the complex nature of quality and compliance management systems.

-The vast majority of quality management software on the market is not as configurable as you’d be made to believe.
-In order to meet your critical business requirements, a vendor may have to to resort to customization.
+Unfortunately, the vast majority of quality management software on the market is not as configurable as you’d be made to believe.
+In order to meet your critical business requirements, a vendor may often have to use customization.

 The Configuration vs. Customization Conundrum

-The inherent problem with customization is that it means you will forgo future software updates to take advantage of new releases, unless you have more budget and extra time for the QMS software vendor to reapply all of your changes.
-Unfortunately, you might be in for a serious surprise when the vendor announces their next release includes new and impressive functionality that you can’t dive into.
+The inherent problem with customization is that it means you will forgo future software updates with new features.
+That is, unless you have more budget and extra time for the QMS software vendor or a highly savvy IT staff to implement modifications.
+High levels of customization can cause you to miss out on evolving technology and functionality in future releases.

-Enterprise QMS systems that are truly configurable will not even entertain core code changes.
-They don’t need to.
+Enterprise QMS systems that are truly configurable will not need to entertain core code changes.
 This is because their architecture allows you to simply set up the program according to your exact needs.
-New functionality can be added and improvements can be made ̶ all without having to reconfigure what you’ve already done.
+New functionality can be added, and improvements can be made ̶ all without having to reconfigure what you’ve already done.
 This will allow for seamless upgrades without affecting your quality management system.

 Resource Allocation and the Impact of Change

-Customization means extensive time and investment in software development ̶ writing lines of code, testing, debugging, rewriting, testing and repeating.
+Customization means extensive time and investment in software development ̶ writing lines of code, debugging, rewriting, testing and repeating.
 On the other hand, configuration normally involves point-and-click, drag-and-drop building of pages and business rules all within the existing application.
-By comparison, configuring a quality management solution is not easy ̶ it can be a very complex process.
-But it will always be more efficient than writing code.
+While configuring a quality management solution can be a very complex process, it will always be more efficient than writing code and validating the system.

 Furthermore, factor in the always looming potential of change in your business.
-No one wants to spend the kind of money it takes to implement new or re-code existing enterprise software every time your business requires change.
-Configuration can solve that issue.
-Truly configurable applications will allow for quick modifications without the need to start over.
+Customized solutions require a higher budget line item for implementing new code or re-coding existing enterprise software every time a business requires change.
+Configuration solves that issue by allowing quick modifications without the need to start over.